Litter Hero – Queensland Country Bank Stadium

 Positive Outcomes

-At the beginning of the National Rugby League (NRL) season the team at TBF launched the “Ditch the Flick” project in partnership with Queensland Country Bank Stadium.
+At the beginning of the National Rugby League (NRL) season, the team at Tangaroa Blue Foundation launched the “Ditch the Flick” project in partnership with Queensland Country Bank Stadium.
 Phase 1 of this project ran for a total of 5 games, and resulted in a 71% reduction in cigarette butt litter.

-In direct comparison of 2021 & 2022 audits the results are as follows:
+In a direct comparison of 2021 & 2022 Litter Hero audits, the results are as follows:

 The average weight of litter debris collected per game in 2021 was 3.16kg compared to 2.55kg in 2022.